-StandICT.eu 2023 has planned a total of ten Open Calls for the duration of the 36-month project.
+StandICT.eu 2023 has planned a total of nine Open Calls for the duration of the 36-month project.
 The call topics are listed in conjunction with the annual ICT Rolling Plan of Standardisation supported by the Multi Stakeholder Platform and our esteemed External Advisory Group and synergy partners, as well as Standard Development Organisations (SDOS) who contribute on an ad-hoc basis with timely suggestions for topics.
 Our themes around our calls wish to embrace the "Global Challenges and European Industrial Competitiveness" supported by the Strategic Plan for Horizon Europe.

 The impact of standardisation in research supports the access to and uptake of innovative solutions in the EU industry, notably in SMEs, and society to address global challenges, including climate change and the Sustainable Development Goals (SDGs), where Standards are crucial to advance on innovation.
 Health, Culture, Creativity and Inclusive Society, Civil Security for Society, Digital, Industry and Space, Climate, Energy and Mobility and Food, Bioeconomy, Natural Resources, Agriculture and Environment are all pillars where applications would be welcomed.